 The Plan, HEPP and Healthcare Employees' Benefits Plan - Manitoba (HEBP) have common trustees and a cost sharing agreement to allocate certain costs based on factors such as number of employees and time usage.
-During the year, HEPP also collected contributions from active plan members and employers on behalf of COLA.
-Other receivables include a net amount of \$3,660,148 (2021 - \$2,438,996) due from HEPP at December 31, 2022.
-This includes a balance of \$3,937,316 (2021 - \$2,716,350) receivable related to contributions collected, net of a balance of \$277,168 (2021 - \$277,354) payable related to costs incurred.
+During the year HEPP collected contributions from active plan members and employers on behalf of COLA until June 1, 2024 when the Plan started collecting contributions directly from members and employers.
+Other receivables and payables include the net amount of any receivables related to contributions collected and payables related to costs incurred by both the Active Employees and Past Retiree funds of the Plan.
 The balance due from HEPP is non-interest bearing, and has no fixed terms of repayment.